 OCP NIC 3.0 cards have two form factors – Small and Large.
 These cards are shown in Figure 3 below.
 The components shown in the figures are for illustrative purposes.
 The Small form factor card has one connector (Primary Connector) on baseboard.
 The Large form factor card has one or two connectors (Primary Connector only and both the Primary and Secondary Connectors) on the baseboard.

-Both the Primary and Secondary Connectors are defined in and compliant to SFF-TA-1002.
+Both the Primary and Secondary Connectors and card edge gold fingers are defined in and compliant to SFF-TA-1002.
+The Primary Connector is the “4C+” variant, the Secondary Connector is the “4C” version.
 On the OCP NIC 3.0 card side, the card edge is implemented with gold fingers.
 The Small Card gold finger area only occupies the Primary Connector area for up to 16 PCIe lanes.
 The Large Card gold finger area may occupy both the Primary and Secondary Connectors for up to 32 PCIe lanes, or optionally just the Primary Connector for up to 16 PCIe lane implementations.

 Figure 3: Small and Large Card Form-Factors (not to scale)